ARMmbed/uvisor/docs/PORTING.md

         <code>.uvisor.secure</code>
       </td>
       <td>
-        Contains constant data in Flash that describes the configuration of the secure boxes.
+        Contains constant data in flash that describes the configuration of the secure boxes.
 It comprises the configuration tables (<code>.keep.uvisor.cfgtbl</code>) and the pointers to them (<code>.keep.uvisor.cfgtbl_ptr[_first]</code>), which are used by uVisor for box enumeration.
       </td>
     </tr>
   </tbody>